 That same study found that about 95% of auto insurers use credit reports and that about 85% of home insurers use them.
 Only California, Massachusetts, and Hawaii prohibit use for insurance purposes.

-Maintaining good credit can cut your monthly bills in a number of ways, including your home and auto insurance premiums.
+Maintaining good credit can lower your monthly bills in a number of ways, including your home and auto insurance premiums.
 Tweet this

 Keeping your home and auto insurance affordable is one more reason to live within your means and monitor your credit report annually.